DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-16-letting-providers-change-course-before-making-an-offer.md

 When a course is changed, a new event is added to the activity log and timeline.
 The new event shows:

-- title of the event - “Course updated”
+- title of the event, which is “Course updated”
-- the candidate’s name - in the activity log only
+- candidate’s name - in the activity log only
 - date and time the change was made
 - who made the change - the user’s first and last name
 - new course details - in the same order as they’re displayed in the application details
 - link to the application details

-When a user makes or changes an offer, we will now show qualifications and funding type as part of the course details.

 ## Further considerations

 In future we may consider:

 - showing pages even if there’s no decision to be made
-- transferring a candidate to another provider
+- improving what we show when a candidate’s application is transferred to another provider
-- adding a note about why the course or offer has been changed
+- letting users add a note about why the course has been changed
-- allowing users to change to a course which is ratified by a different accredited body
+- letting users change to a course which is ratified by a different accredited body
+- using an alternative design when a provider has many courses or a course has many locations

 ### Showing pages even if there’s no decision to be made

-In the new design we do not show pages where there is only one option, since the user cannot make a choice.
+In the change course flow we do not show pages where there is only one option, since the user cannot make a choice.

-For example, if the new training provider only offers one course then we will not show a list of courses.
-If the course also is only full time or only part time, and has only one funding type, then the user would be taken straight to the check answers page.
+For example, if user chooses a new training provider which only offers one course then we will not show a list of courses.
+If the course also is only full time or only part time, and has only one location, then the user will be taken straight to the check answers page.

-We think that this will not be a problem because the user can either:
+We think that this will not be a problem because the user will see all the course attributes on the check answers page.
+If the details are not correct then the user can click either:

-- click a change link on the check answers page
+- a change link
-- cancel the change
+- the cancel link

-If we find that users are confused, we could either:
+If we find that users are confused by this, we could show pages where there is no decision to be made.
+We could include either:

-- show pages even if they have only a single radio button
+- a single radio button
-- write some content for pages where there is no decision for the user to make
+- content explaining that there’s no decision to make

 ### Transferring to another provider